-The Mission of the Quality Initiative Committee is to determine that applicable providers have met agreed upon Gold Star Shared Expectations.
+The Mission of the Gold Star Collaborative is to determine that applicable providers have met agreed upon Gold Star Shared Expectations.
 These expectations are above minimum compliance and correlate to quality services delivered to individuals with developmental disabilities in Stark County.
-Committee members also deliver suggestions, networking and peer mentoring to other community providers to promote and enhance the quality of the service delivery system.
+Collaborative members also deliver suggestions, networking and peer mentoring to other community providers to promote and enhance the quality of the service delivery system.

 To include but not be limited to SSA and Investigative Services Director, Investigative Services Supervisor, Provider Compliance and Technical Support Supervisor, Compliance Reviewer, one SSA, one family member/guardian of an individual receiving waiver services, one self-advocate receiving waiver services, and the current providers that have met Gold Star Shared Expectations.